Best blues guitars 2026: these six-strings are ideal for all types of electric blues covering various price points

 The very idea of having a guitar for playing the blues is a modern concept.
 The founding fathers of the blues didn’t have any choice in the matter.
 Electric blues was a paradigm shift for the art form and instrument alike.
 When Muddy Waters tuned his Gretsch Synchromatic to open-G for his legendary 1948 recording of I Can’t Be Satisfied, there wasn’t a whole industry catering to him – he was literally inventing the tone.
 Scratchy, hot, overdriven, Mud’s tone was like seeing color on a TV set for the very first time.
 Even then, he used an aftermarket DeArmond pickup because the stock pickup wasn’t cutting it.
 Times were changing, however, and changing fast.

-The new solid-bodied electric guitars pioneered by the likes of Leo Fender, Les Paul and Ted McCarty throughout the ’50s – not to mention the evolution in guitar amplifier design – ushered in a new era.
+The new solid-bodied electric guitars pioneered by the likes of Leo Fender, Les Paul, and Ted McCarty throughout the ’50s – not to mention the evolution in guitar amplifier design – ushered in a new era.
 Blues players seized the day.

 By the turn of the ’60s, there were options.
 Players had different builds to choose from and, crucially, pickups.
-There were single-coils with stinging tone.
+There were single coils with a stinging tone.
 Humbuckers injected warmth, width and some saturated fat.
 There was the P-90 – a hot soup of bright harmonics and punchy mids.
 Gold-foils, Dynasonics… They were all out there, extending the range of blues tone.
 Furthermore, it was the era when the electric guitar archetypes – the Les Paul, the Tele, the Strat et al – were established.

 Stick a pin in the electric guitar’s history at 1972 and you would have all the blues guitars you needed.
 The form was perfected.
 The sound was established.
 In many respects, that shapes our search today, because the best blues guitars are all building upon those very same design fundamentals that were pioneered in the pre-digital era.
 The challenge for today’s builders is to improve upon them.